kritoke/guix-config/README.md

+This is a simple backup of my configs for the Guix System.
+As I learn more about Guix, this will change and probably become closer to ideal.
+Right now it is just an experiment, as I worked with NixOS prior.

 **apply-globalconfig.sh**- applies the standard global configuration apply command

 **apply-homeconfig.sh** - applies the guix home reconfigure command (useful when you make adjustments to it)